LESSON 5: Shooting with Smartphones vs. Cameras

 3. Common Techniques That Work on Both

-Use the rule of thirds and other composition basics.
+Master the basics: Use the rule of thirds and other composition basics to create a balanced and professional looking frame.

 4. When to Upgrade Your Gear

-You plan to explore advanced techniques like long exposure, shallow depth of field, or studio lighting.
+Move to a professional system if you plan to explore advanced techniques like long exposure photography or shallow depth of field or professional studio lighting.

 5. Practice Exercise